kfoofw/applied_learning_articles/uplift_modelling_with_Criteo_dataset/article.md

 # Uplift Modelling aka Heterogeneous Treatment Effects Evaluation with Criteo Data

-##  Why Uplift Modelling / Heterogeneous Treatment Effect Modelling
+##  1.0 Why Uplift Modelling / Heterogeneous Treatment Effect Modelling?

 With causal inference, we conduct experiments where the treatment assignment is  randomised, and we observe the outcomes (conventionally known as Y) on the experimental units.
 To calculate the average treatment effect within the whole population, we take the average value of the outcome within the treated group and compare it against the average outcome value within the control group.
 Since the treatment assignment is randomised, the only difference between both groups is the treatment effect, and we can conclude that the resultant difference is the causal effect of the treatment.